-The Doctoral Program in Clinical Psychology at the University of North Texas is accredited by the American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street, NE, Washington, DC 20002-4242.
-202-336-5979 Email: firstname.lastname@example.org Web: apa.org/ed/accreditation
+The doctoral program in Clinical Psychology at the University of North Texas is accredited by the American Psychological Association, Office of Program Consultation and Accreditation (750 First Street, NE.; Washington, D.C.
+20002-4242; telephone 202-336-5979).

 Our research courses and research teams emphasize the clinical relevance of scientific inquiry.
 The clinical courses and practicums are grounded in theory and informed by empirical research.
 You will contribute to faculty research immediately upon entering the program.
-Although not bound to a formal mentorship model, we believe that a mentorship climate is conducive to close faculty-student collaboration and effective modeling of professional identity and values.
+Although not bound to a formal mentorship model, we believe that a mentorship climate is conducive to close facultystudent collaboration and effective modeling of the scientist-practitioner paradigm.

 The UNT Psychology Clinic offers professional services to the campus and surrounding areas while providing supervised training to our students.
 One of the largest training clinics in the country, the clinic includes dozens of assessment and intervention rooms with digital recording for use in supervision, training and applied clinical research.